Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 It’s important to note that not all people with ADHD will engage in skin picking, but the correlation between the two suggests a potential link.
 Successful treatment of this underlying cause is likely to reduce the frequency of skin picking in people with ADHD.

-Medication management can be an important part of treatment, too.
-Stimulant medications such as methylphenidate and amphetamines are commonly prescribed to reduce hyperactivity, impulsivity, and inattention.
-Non-stimulant medications like atomoxetine and guanfacine may be used if stimulants are not well-tolerated, or other conditions are present.
+The first-line treatment for ADHD usually involves a combination of behavioral interventions to help improve organization, time management, and impulse control, as well as medication.
+Stimulants such as methylphenidate and amphetamines are commonly prescribed to reduce hyperactivity, impulsivity, and inattention.
+Non-stimulant drugs like atomoxetine and guanfacine may be prescribed if stimulants are not well-tolerated, or other conditions are present.

-Treatment choice depends on factors like the severity of symptoms, age, personal preferences, and any other conditions that may be present.
+Treatment choice depends on factors including the severity of symptoms, age, personal preferences, and any other conditions that may be present.
 It’s important to work closely with healthcare professionals like psychiatrists or pediatricians who can provide thorough evaluations and create personalized treatment plans.

-Skin picking as a symptom of anxiety
+Skin picking and anxiety

 “Anxiety disorders often involve a heightened sensitivity to stress and a constant state of apprehension,” says Kilduff.
 “Skin picking may serve as a coping mechanism, providing people with temporary control over their anxious thoughts.
 It becomes a way to release tension and divert attention away from overwhelming emotions.”

-Identifying skin picking as a BFRB
+Skin picking as a BFRB

-While skin picking can be associated with ADHD and anxiety, it is important to recognize that it can also be a distinct condition known as a body-focused repetitive behavior (BFRB).
+While skin picking can be associated with ADHD and anxiety, it is important to recognize that it can also be a distinct condition known as body-focused repetitive behavior (BFRB).
 BFRBs are a group of behaviors characterized by repetitive actions—often self-grooming ones—that cause significant distress and impairment in daily functioning.
 These behaviors, including skin picking, hair-pulling, and nail-biting, share common features but have distinct characteristics.

 When skin picking is classified as a BFRB, it is considered a primary condition rather than a symptom of ADHD or anxiety.
-BFRBs are often chronic and recurrent, requiring specific treatment approaches tailored to address the underlying mechanisms of these behaviors.
+BFRBs are often chronic and recurrent, requiring specific treatment approaches tailored to address the underlying roots of these behaviors.

 “BFRBs are typically characterized by a sense of tension called the premonitory urge before engaging in the behavior, followed by a feeling of relief or satisfaction afterward,” Kilduff explains.
 “People may experience difficulty resisting the urge to engage in the behavior, even when they are aware of the negative consequences it may have on their physical appearance or emotional well-being.”